vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 26 / At the Right Side of the Teacher 519

 represents Siva (as the ´ ācārya represents Agni in the upanayana).
-In fact, it appears most likely that the concept of daks.in. ām¯urti originated from this ritual in which Siva as supreme teacher reveals himself.
+In fact, it appears most likely that the concept of daks.in. āmūrti originated from this ritual in which Siva as supreme teacher reveals himself.
 To this primordial ´ figure—a god who is facing towards the east, but who confers his blessings, that is his ‘right’ side, on his creatures, be they gods, Siddhas, or worshippers in Bhāratavars.a—the pseudo-Sam ´ . kara pays homage:

-tasmai śrīgurum¯urtaye nama idam. śrīdaks.in. ām¯urtaye k
+tasmai śrīgurumūrtaye nama idam. śrīdaks.in. āmūrtaye k

 This obeisance is to Him who has the form of the illustrious teacher,